eemensch/ENGN4625-6625/SwitchRealisation.md

 :width: 400px
 :align: center
 ```
-Consulting {numref}`diode_char` and {numref}`trans_char` one conclused that switch A is consistent with a transistor and switch B can be realised with a diode.
+Consulting {numref}`diode_char` and {numref}`trans_char` one concludes that switch A is consistent with a transistor and switch B can be realised with a diode.

-The final converter circuit schematic with the semi-condutor devices is shown below.
+The final converter circuit schematic with the semi-conductor devices is shown below.

 ```{image} fig/semi_buck_realis.svg
 :width: 500px